codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+When I left school, I passed every one of my exams with the exception of Greek Mythology.
+It always was my achilles elbow

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+The Electron computer was released in Britain during 1983 for the home computing market, by which company?
- 1. Instruction
+ 1. Acorn Computers
- 2. Control
+ 2. Commodore Business Machines
- 3. Data
+ 3. Amstrad PLC
- 4. Address
+ 4. Sinclair Research

 <details>
   <summary>Answer</summary>
-  Instruction
+  Acorn Computers
 </details>